manci5/HomeBridge/README.md

 The number after "update" is the ID of the accessory.
 For Mac, the location of HomeUpdater.jar is inside HomeBridge.app/Contents.

 Notice: I don't know how to send arguments to an app that is already running.
 For me Bulby.jar would be just a simple app which takes the arguments such as "update temperature 25", does the work with it and then quits.
-Then I would just make another app that would be running in background all the time checking on sensors and reporting back to HomeUpdater when needed.
+Then I would make another app that would be running in background all the time checking on sensors and reporting back to HomeUpdater when needed.